 The numbers make it clear; people prefer hybrid work environments and are more likely to flourish in them.

-While the additional flexibility of hybrid environments is a fantastic indicator of employee success and productivity, they also present a unique challenge for managers: learning how to lead in a partially virtual setting.
+While the additional flexibility of hybrid environments is a fantastic indicator of employee success and productivity, these spaces present a unique challenge for managers: learning how to lead in a partially virtual setting.

-A recent survey from Microsoft found that, despite consistent rates of productivity, 85% of leaders feel that the hybrid model has made it increasingly challenging to remain confident in employee engagement at work.
+A recent survey from Microsoft found that despite consistent rates of productivity, 85% of leaders feel that the hybrid model has made it increasingly challenging to remain confident in how engaged their employees are.

 Spread cheer on your virtual or hybrid team this holiday season!
 Download Cooleaf's free virtual activity guide